Empowering Scientific Workflows with Federated Agents: Design

-The \emph{distributed exchange} enables communication between entities across wide-area networks.
-Core to the distributed exchange is an object store that persists information about registered entities.
+This implementation enables communication between entities across local networks (e.g., HPC interconnects).
+It leverages an object store that persists information about registered entities.
 A hybrid approach is used for message passing: direct messaging is preferred, and indirect message passing via the object store is available as a fallback.
 Upon startup, an entity writes its location (i.e., address and port) to the object store; peers that want to send a message can attempt to send directly to the entity's address.
-If the peer is offline or a direct connection fails, such as in the presence of NAT (network address translation) or firewall restrictions, messages are appended to the list of pending messages in the object store.
+If the peer is offline or a direct connection fails, messages are appended to the list of pending messages in the object store.
+The multi-path design also makes the hybrid exchange suitable for dealing with heterogeneous networks.

 Entities continuously listen to incoming messages from peers and pending messages in the object store.
 Entities cache successful communication routes locally to reduce queries to the object store.
-Our implementation use TCP (transmission control protocol) sockets for direct messaging and a Redis server as the object store.
-Redis provides low-latency communication and optional replication, but applications that need greater fault-tolerance could consider DHT-based (distributed hash table) object stores.
+Our implementation uses TCP (Transmission Control Protocol) sockets for direct messaging and a Redis server as the object store.
+Redis provides low-latency communication and optional replication, but applications that need greater fault-tolerance could consider (distributed hash table (DHT)-based object stores.
+The security model for the hybrid exchange relies on Redis's built-in password authentication and access control lists.